The Bamboo Flower Plaque

 The Story of the Bamboo Flower Plaque

 A celebratory tradition hailing from Hong Kong, the flower plaque is a product of collaboration between artist Danny Yung, chief craftsman Choi Wing Kei and his workshop, and the Smithsonian Institution.
-Find out more about the flower plaque here.
+Find out more about the flower plaque here, and view some more photos of the event here.

 A statue of Tian Tian